lastlogin-net/obligator/README.md

 Normally in OAuth2 (and therefore OIDC), an app (client) is required to pre-register with the provider.
 This can create a lot of friction, especially if you're self-hosting an open source application.
-App developers are forced to either share a single client ID for all their users (which can lead to rate limiting as the app grows in popularity), or each user must separately register their instance.
+App developers are forced to either share a single client ID for all their users (and share their `client secret`, which essentially makes it pointless), or each user must separately register their instance.

 Instead, obligator takes essentially the approach described [here][6].
 Any OAuth2 client can anonymously authenticate with an obligator instance, with the